oasc/accessing-data-mim-0/docs/README.md

 - Interoperability Guidance
 - Conformance and Compliance Testing

-This Minimal Interoperability Mechanism is accompanied by:
-- A Readers Guide

 For more information on how to contribute and how decisions are made, please see [CONTRIBUTING.md](CONTRIBUTING.md) and [GOVERNANCE.md](GOVERNANCE.md).